Syncano/syncano-cli/README.rst

     syncano hosting --publish <base_dir>

-This command will publish all files inside *<base_dir>* in the default Syncano Hosting instance.
+This command will publish all files inside *<base_dir>* to the default Syncano Hosting instance.
-When publishing whole directory structure will be mapped on Syncano.
+When publishing the whole directory, the structure will be mapped on Syncano.

 Custom Sockets
 --------------

-You can find here list of commands available for Custom Sockets.
+This is a list of commands available for Custom Sockets.
 If you want to know more about Custom Sockets, `read the detailed docs here <docs/custom_sockets/docs.md>`_.

 To install a Custom Socket from a local file::